Similarities of glucose and fructose

 - Molecular shape (16)

 Both fructose and glucose are monosaccharides, called hexose, containing six carbon atoms and have a formula C6H12O6.
-However, they differ in their ring structures.
+However, the molecular difference between fructose and glucose lies in their ring structures.
 The differences in shape mean that some enzymes, with specific shapes of active sites (a place where substance fits into the enzyme), will accept one but not the other.

 - Sperm (17, 18)